Hotels near Santa Cruz River Park

 What are the closest hotels to Santa Cruz River Park?

-The closest hotels to Santa Cruz River Park are Hyatt Place Tucson – Central (1.04 mi), Rodeway Inn Tucson (1.08 mi), and Country Inn & Suites by Radisson Tucson City Center, AZ (1.23 mi).
+Several hotels near Santa Cruz River Park are well-suited for families.
+Hyatt Place Tucson – Central (1.04 mi, from $125/night), Country Inn & Suites by Radisson Tucson City Center, AZ (1.23 mi, from $152/night), and Days Inn Tucson City Center (1.24 mi, from $56/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Are there extended-stay hotels near Santa Cruz River Park?